gemc/clas12Tags/README.md

 ```

-The script will install (if not present) the latest tagged coatjava in the directory
+The script will install (if not present) the desired tagged coatjava in the directory
 `geometry_source` and run the geometry service for the requested detector(s).

+> [!TIP]
+> By default, the latest coatjava tag is used.
+This is also the suggested option.
+> Other tags can be used but they may not be compatible with the latest code.

 Examples:

 - `./create_geometry.sh cnd`:
    - install if not present the latest coatjava tag,